Hamid Mirza

-Prince Sultan Hamid Mirza Qajar (23 April 1918 – 5 May 1988) was the head and heir presumptive of the Qajar dynasty, the former ruling dynasty of Iran, and the son of the last Qajar Crown Prince of Iran.
+Prince Sultan Hamid Mirza Qajar (حمید میرزا قاجار; April 23, 1918 – May 5, 1988) was the head and heir presumptive of the Qajar dynasty, the former ruling dynasty of Iran, and the son of the last Qajar Crown Prince of Iran.

 Biography

 Early life

 He was born in Tabriz, the son of Crown Prince Mohammad Hassan Mirza and his second wife Mohtaram Razzaghi.
-His early years were spent at the Golestan Palace until he was sent by his father at the age of 4 to be educated in England.
+His early years were spent at Golestan Palace until he was sent by his father at the age of 4 to be educated in England.
 On his way to England he visited his grandfather Mohammad Ali Shah Qajar in Constantinople.
 His grandfather had abdicated in 1909 after the Iranian Constitutional Revolution.
-He did not go on England as his grandfather felt he was too young to go.
+He did not go to England as his grandfather felt he was too young to go.
 Instead he lived with his grandfather: first in Constantinople, and later in San Remo, Italy, where his grandfather died on 5 April 1925.
-After the death of his grandfather Hamid Mirza and his older brother Hossein Mirza moved to Paris for a year.
+After the death of his grandfather, Hamid Mirza and his older brother Hossein Mirza moved to Paris for a year.
 When the Qajar dynasty was overthrown in 1925, Hamid Mirza and his brother moved to England with their father.
 His brother, Hossein, subsequently emigrated to Canada and worked as an architect in Toronto.

 In 1934 Hamid Mirza enrolled in the Thames Nautical Training College aboard HMS Worcester in Greenhithe, Kent.
 He graduated in 1936 with a nautical degree and joined the Royal Mail Steam Packet Company as a cadet.
 After three years with the Royal Mail, Hamid Mirza left to join Mobil Oil.